-5. Open the Software Folder.
-In this example the version is 2.20h but the version will vary based on the software loaded on your controller.
+5. Open the Software Folder, in this example the version is 2.20h, the version will vary on how recent the job is.

-'''

-3/31/2011 4:29 PM File folder
+Controller_Software_v220h 3/31/2011 4:29 PM File folder

-'''

-6. Open the JCF file by double clicking on it.
+Open the JCF file by double clicking on it.
 If it doesn't open then the Smartrise Programmer might not be correctly installed.
 Please see previous page for installation instructions.